Hugh O'Neill, Earl of Tyrone: Peace settlement

 Mountjoy continued to pursue Tyrone to no avail.
 The Earl entered Fermanagh in autumn but was back in Glenconkeyne by December.
 He was able to rely on fellow Irish lords to provide him with provisions and intelligence.
 Whilst in Glenconkeyne, exactly a year after the defeat at Kinsale, Tyrone wrote to Philip III asking for a Spanish warship to be sent to Ulster.
 The royal army's use of scorched earth tactics led to famine across 1602–1603, with conditions so extreme that the local population were reduced to cannibalism.
-In January 1603, Mountjoy admitted to Cecil that capturing the Earl would be up to chance, as despite his efforts he could not convince anyone to betray Tyrone.
+In January 1603, Mountjoy admitted to Lord Burghley that capturing the Earl would be up to chance, as despite his efforts he could not convince anyone to betray Tyrone.

 On 22 December 1602, Tyrone offered his submission on his own terms, but this was firmly rejected by the queen.
 She insisted that Tyrone's title should be stripped from him and that his lands should be reduced.
 However with the queen on her deathbed, Mountjoy reopened negotiations with Tyrone in early 1603.
 Tyrone made his submission to Mountjoy on 30 March at Mellifont Abbey.
 He renounced his Gaelic title and his dependence on Spain, but was allowed to keep the title of Earl of Tyrone as well as most of his lands.
 These were particularly generous terms.
 The queen had died on 24 March but Mountjoy concealed this news to hasten negotiations.
-Had Tyrone known of Elizabeth's death, he would likely have bargained more aggressively.
-Tyrone learnt this news during his formal surrender in Dublin; he apparently wept with frustration.
-After Tyrone's submission, the remaining confederates followed suit.
+Tyrone followed Mountjoy to Dublin where he wept upon learning of the queen's death—if he had known, he could have negotiated more advantageous surrender terms.
+The remaining confederates followed suit in surrendering to the Crown.
 This marked the end of the Nine Years' War.